 Mentor Formation Weekend is an annual event held at Notre Dame for diocesan directors and mentors.
 Mentor weekend usually takes place the first or second weekend in July.
 During this required event, new mentors meet and work with apprentices and theology teachers, and they receive from and review with our staff the Guide to the Mentor-Apprentice Relationship or the Guide to the Mentor-Theology Teacher Relationship, respectively.

-During this important weekend, new mentors develop a professional relationship with their assigned apprentices or theology teachers and discuss goals for the upcoming year.
+During this important weekend, new mentors develop a professional relationship with their assigned apprentices and theology teachers and discuss goals for the upcoming year.

 Partner dioceses are asked to secure an adequate and safe residence centrally located (i.e., no more than 20-30 minutes driving time) to the various parishes or schools where Echo apprentices and theology teachers serve, and to provide such residence at no cost to the apprentices and theology teachers.
 Partner dioceses are asked to provide the address of the Echo residence to the Echo Program at Notre Dame by June 1.
 Program history demonstrates that students’ family members sometimes ask precise questions about the residential facility.